-Acne is the single most common skin disease affecting mostly teenagers but it can affect anybody in any age group.
-It is a skin disorder which affects girls two to three years earlier than boys but there is no gender bias for this disorder and it affects almost every teenager in one form or the other.
-Acne has other names too which are pimples, blemishes and zits.
-It is estimated that 30% of teenagers suffer severe acne warranting medical intervention.
+Acne is the single most common skin disease that affects mostly teenagers but can affect anyone in any age group.
+It is a skin disorder that affects girls two to three years earlier than boys but there is no gender bias for this disorder and affects almost every teenager in one form or another.
+Acne has other names as well namely acne, blemishes and pimples.
+An estimated 30% of adolescents suffer from severe acne that requires medical intervention.

-Acne scars and blemishes can have a devastating effect on the individual’s life causing depression and low self esteem there by lowering the quality of life.
-Acne sufferers are more prone to suicidal impulses due to stress and depression.
-Fortunately, majority of acne cases are mild in nature and responds to medication and vanish after some time.
-But for some, acne is severe with wave after wave of lesions which are disfiguring and causes anxiety and stress which aggravate the situation further.
+This site Danau Sentani Jayapura will help you reduce acne and blemishes it can have a devastating effect on an individual’s life causing depression and low self-esteem there by lowering the quality of life.
+People with acne are more prone to suicidal impulses due to stress and depression.
+Fortunately, most cases of acne are mild and respond to treatment and disappear after some time.
+But for some, acne is severe with wave after wave of damaging lesions and causes anxiety and stress that exacerbates the situation further.

 There are oil secreting glands called sebaceous glands situated under hair root follicles of the skin that produce a thick wax like oil to keep the skin healthy.
 This oil is called sebum.
 Sometimes these glands produce more oil than necessary due to hormone fluctuations in the body and also due to other factors.
 This excess production of thick wax like oil blocks the hair pores and creates a perfect breeding ground for acne bacteria.